shurko0x4cfd/FSML/README.md

 Command line starts with '> ' or 'fsml > ' or 'fsml> '.
 Almost no error handling yet.
 On error system often crush and require reload of page.
 Open browsers console to track it.

-Example of defining an anonymous function and assigning it to the variable 'mul' :
+Example of defining an anonymous procedure and assigning it to the variable 'mul' :

 ```factor
 * ol mul !    .js